F3nDis/PCkAD/README.txt

 still could be unexpected segfaults.
 If you do find any bugs during runtime, please let me know (luciano.argento@unical.it).

 NOTE 2: The repository contains almost all the core modules of PCkAD, therefore the technique cannot be employed yet.
 The remaning modules will be added in the next few days.

+NOTE 3: The README will be completed in the next few days as well.

 ---------------------------------------------------------------------------------
   PCkAD Dependencies